 Begin by placing the softened vegan butter in a mixing bowl.
 Beat on medium speed until the butter is creamed, about one minute.
 Next, add the powdered sugar and beat another minute until light and fluffy.

 Step Two: Add Cocoa Powder

 Next, add the cocoa powder and continue beating until the cocoa is incorporated.
-Add the vanilla and beat again until combined.

 Step Three: Make it Creamy

 Finally, add the plant-based creamer, one tablespoon at a time, until you reach a desired, spreadable consistency.
 You can leave the vegan chocolate buttercream frosting a little stiffer, or add more milk to make it soft and creamy.